Tennu/tennu.github.io/plugins/control.md

 title: Control Plugin
 ---

-This plugin let's you control your bots.
+This plugin lets you control your bots.

-This bot requires the <a href="roles/admin">admin</a> role.
+This bot requires the <a href="roles/admin">admin</a> plugin.

 ## Config